Ultimate Humboldt Redwoods State Park Wedding and Elopement Guide

 3. Fill it out.
 Be sure to include the name and contact information of your wedding planner or officiant if applicable.

-4. Submit your signed and completed application with a non-refundable $150 fee (or whatever fee was discussed over the phone).
-The $150 fee has to be paid by a check payable to โ€œDepartment of Parks and Recreation” or by a money order.
+4. Submit your signed and completed application with a non-refundable $150 (or whatever fee was discussed over the phone) check or money order payable to โ€œDepartment of Parks and Recreation.”

-6. Once it has been approved, the park will sign it and return the final copy.
+6. Once it has been approved, the park will sign it and mail you the final copy.

 For more information, check out the official permit page on their site here.